-Section D: Data Collection and Continuous Improvement Best Practice #10: Define and support program outcomes beyond participation and completion rates.
-Beginning □ Approaching □ Meeting Exceeding The program is not designed around goals and performance outcomes but may have a defined purpose.
-Program does not meet overall recruitment goals, 20% vulnerable youth (VY) target and/or required hour placement completion goals.
-Beyond a central purpose, the program also has some stated goals and performance outcomes.
+Section D: Data Collection and Continuous Improvement Best Practice #10: Define and support program outcomes beyond participation and completion rates. ☐ Beginning ☐ Approaching ☐ Meeting ☐ Exceeding Beyond a central purpose, the program also has some stated goals and performance outcomes.
 Program comes close to meeting overall recruitment goals, 20% VY target and/or required hour placement completion goals.
 The program has communicated clear goals and outcomes that include skill gains in both service and work-based learning experiences.
 Program meets overall recruitment goals, 20% VY target and/or required hour placement goals.
 The program has clear goals and outcomes that reflect employer feedback, includes a variety of skill gains and shares narratives around successful outcomes.
-Program exceeds overall recruitment goals, 20% VY target and/or required hour placement goals.
-Best Practice #11: Continu ously collect evidence and fee dback in order to conduct on going evaluations and plans for improvement. - • • □ Beginning The program collects little to no evidence and feedback, and has difficulty conducting program evaluations. □ Approaching The program collects some evidence and feedback and may do an informal reflection or program evaluation. □ Meeting The program collects evidence and feedback on performance outcomes for youth, partners, and employers in order to conduct and act on a program evaluation. □ Exceeding The program collects data on a broad range of performance outcomes, conducts regular and rigorous program evaluations, and implements data-driven change. program innovations by contri buting to the planning, imple ementation and evaluation of emerging practices. □ Beginning The program struggles with considering new changes to their practices.
-From one season to the next, little to no change occurs and/ or changes do not emerge from pre- planning or thoughtful intent. □ Approaching Program staff engage in reflection and dialogue about how to change and improve programming.
-The program considers piloting new practices and/ or begins to shift practices to prepare for change. □ Meeting Program staff regularly engage in action-oriented reflection and dialogue about how to change and improve programming.
+Program exceeds overall recruitment goals, 20% VY target and/or required hour placement goals. improvement. ☐ Beginning The program collects little to no evidence and feedback, and has difficulty conducting program evaluations. ☐ Approaching The program collects some evidence and feedback and may do an informal reflection or program evaluation. ☐ Meeting The program collects evidence and feedback on performance outcomes for youth, partners, and employers in order to conduct and act on a program evaluation. ☐ Exceeding The program collects data on a broad range of performance outcomes, conducts regular and rigorous program evaluations, and implements data-driven change.
+Best Practice #12 Support emerging practices. program innovations by contri buting to the planning, imple ementation and evaluation of ☐ Beginning The program struggles with considering new changes to their practices.
+From one season to the next, little to no change occurs and/ or changes do not emerge from pre- planning or thoughtful intent. ☐ Approaching Program staff engage in reflection and dialogue about how to change and improve programming.
+The program considers piloting new practices and/ or begins to shift practices to prepare for change. ☐ Meeting Program staff regularly engage in action-oriented reflection and dialogue about how to change and improve programming.
 The program pilots new practices and considers how best to refine and embed these practices within regular programming. □ Exceeding Program staff regularly engage in data-driven, action-oriented reflection and dialogue about how to improve and refine programming.
 The program pilots new practices, and mindfully scales these innovations within regular programming.